 Wireless Headphones – Whether they are at the gym or calling home while cleaning their new apartment (ok, a mom can dream), good headphones are appreciated.
 Here are some of their favorites.

-Beats by Dr Dre
+Beats by Dr. Dre

 A New Home

 A Coffee Maker – My family is partial to Nespresso, but Keurig is popular too.
 You may want to throw in a good tumbler for coffee on the go.
 Chances are Starbucks won’t fit into their new budget so a coffee maker (with a timer, so it is ready when they are heading out the door) is a great idea.
-Check out Bed, Bath and Beyond, Target, Walmart, Macy’s or Bloomingdales.
+Check out Bed, Bath and Beyond, Target, Walmart, Macy’s, or Bloomingdales.

 Crock Pot – They may have gotten a bad rap on This Is Us, but the truth is they can make meal prep pretty easy for those that are starting new careers and won’t have much time to cook after a long day at work.
 Check out Bed, Bath and Beyond, Target, Walmart, and Macy’s.

-Kitchen – Again, if they are setting up a new home, they may be looking for dinnerware, kitchen utensils and pots and pans.
-I gave my daughter some of my stash (after 30 years of running a home, I had plenty to share) Checkout Wayfair, Hayneedle, Target, Macy’s, TJ Maxx and Walmart.
+Kitchen – Again, if they are setting up a new home, they may be looking for dinnerware, kitchen utensils, and pots and pans.
+I gave my daughter some of my stash (after 30 years of running a home, I had plenty to share) Checkout Wayfair, Hayneedle, Target, Macy’s, TJ Maxx, and Walmart.

-A Few Other Thoughts…
+A Few Other Thoughts…About Graduation